Saturday, July 31, 2010

 How many times in my life do I choose the trifle bowl over what really matters, for now, we'll call what really matters, "the pan of brownies"?
 What would the purpose be behind the trifle bowl?
 It would look pretty.
 I could prepare beautiful desserts.
 My friends and family would be impressed.
 And there you have it.
 Two sinful deceptions I deal with in my life: pleasure and position.
 What would the benefits be of a simple pan of brownies?
 They're quick, leaving me more time with my family.
 They're nonimpressive, leaving no room for anyone to think about me while they're eating them.
 They're still delicious, allowing us to give thanks for simple pleasures.

-As I thought of the parallel of the "Great Dessert Display Dilemma", I thought of my life, and how God often asks me to choose the simple pan of brownies-the important things in life, the eternal things, and every ounce of my being screams for the trifle bowl-the unimportant, the temporary.
+As I thought of the parallel of the "Great Dessert Display Dilemma", I thought of my life, and how God directs me to choose the simple pan of brownies-the important things in life, the eternal things, and every ounce of my being screams for the trifle bowl-the unimportant, the temporary.

 No, God's best and my desires do not always match.
 But, I do trust that His ways are the best ways.
 It is a constant laying down of my life, including my wants and my desires on a daily basis.